Expert Advice On Improving Your Home

 Types of Gutter Guards

-• Brush guards are made of large brush bristles that partially obstruct your gutters, blocking debris while allowing water to pass through.
-Brush guards cost roughly $4.04 per linear foot.
+• Brush guards are made of large brush bristles that are installed in your gutters, allowing water to pass through while blocking debris.
+On average, you can expect to spend $4.04 per linear foot for brush guards.

-• Screen guards have large holes that allow water to pass through while stopping debris.
-Screen guards cost around $4.32 per linear foot.
+• Screen guards have large holes that allow water through while keeping debris out.
+Screen guards cost roughly $4.32 per linear foot.

-• Micro-mesh guards are typically the most effective.
-They have smaller holes than standard mesh guards, which allows even less debris through.
+• Micro-mesh guards have even smaller holes than mesh guards, letting even less debris through than mesh.
+They are very effective.
 On average, you can expect to pay $5.16 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.